RAF Mount Farm: 7th Photographic Group (Reconnaissance)

 On September 12, 1944, a USAAF photo-reconnaissance flight over Germany, flown by pilot John Blyth, ended in a wheels-up landing at Mount Farm.
 Despite Blyth’s repeated efforts, his Spitfire's landing gear had failed to extend.
 The landing was filmed by a USAAF flight surgeon and amateur photographer, Jim (“Doc”) Savage.
 The film clip, along with related material, including Blyth's recollections about the use of Spitfires by the USAAF at Mount Farm, was included in a 2006 documentary entitled “Spitfire 944.”
 The documentary received an honourable mention at the 2007 Sundance Film Festival.

 The 7th used P-51's to escort its own reconnaissance planes during the last months of the war as the group supported the Allied drive across the Rhine and into Germany.
 Took part in the final bomb damage assessment following V-E Day.

 The 7th Recon Group took over three million photographs during the course of its 4,251 sorties.
 It was transferred to RAF Chalgrove in March 1945, and was later inactivated at the 4th Strategic Air Depot (Hitcham) on 21 November 1945.

 From here stars including Bob Hope, Dorothy Lamour and Glenn Miller took off to entertain the troops in Europe.
 Miller performed for the US service personnel at the base in December 1944.
 From there he went to RAF Twinwood, boarded a Noorduyn Norseman single-engined aircraft, took off for Paris - and was never seen again.
-His plane is believed to have ditched in the Channel - although 20 years ago there was a belief he may have crash-landed in the dense Chilterns woodlands.
+His plane is believed to have ditched in the Channel, although there was a belief up until the late 1970s that he may have crash-landed in the dense Chilterns woodlands.
 Searches found no trace of the aircraft.